 - Wait until bedtime to go to sleep (no naps)

-- Wear eye shields while you sleep for two nights
+- Wear eye shields while you sleep for the first two nights

 - Avoid getting soap and water in your eyes when showering